-She shrugs.
+(She shrugs.
 Finishes her routine check, then leaves.
-Tom sits thinking for a while.
+Tom sits thinking for a while.)

-As before.
-Tom's laptop is on the bedside table under the phone.
+Tom's laptop is on the bedside table under the phone; there is also a pen on the table now.
 He sets the phone on the bed beside himself, then opens the bedside table drawer and takes out the phone book.
 He looks up a number in the yellow pages section and makes a call.

-TOM Ah - I'm not - what department handles kidney dialysis? (beat) Okay, Nephrology please. (beat) Hello, ah, I'm -(he glances nervously at the door) - ah are you familiar with the procedure that makes someone a dialysator? (he grimaces to himself at his awkward phrasing beat) A nephrodesis, right, thanks.
-He grabs the pen off the table and makes a note.
-TOM (CONT'D) Ah, how would I, how would someone go about undoing a nephrodesis? (beat) I see.
+Ah - I'm not - what department handles kidney dialysis?

+(pause)

+Okay, Nephrology please.

+(pause)

+Hello, ah, I'm -

+(He glances nervously at the door.)

+- ah are you familiar with the procedure that makes someone a dialysator?

+(pause, during which he grimaces to himself at his awkward phrasing)

+A nephrodesis, right, thanks.

+(He grabs the pen off the table and makes a note.)

+Ah, how would I, how would someone go about undoing a nephrodesis?

+(pause)

+I see.
 Could you -

+(He looks into the receiver - they've hung up.
+He redials,

+enthusiastically.)

+Surgery please.

+(pause)

-He looks into the receiver - they've hung up.
-He redials, enthusiastically.
-TOM (CONT'D) Surgery please. (beat) Hello, could you please - how does one go about arranging someone to undo a nephrodesis? (beat) Oh.
-I see. (disappointed) Thank you.
+Hello, could you please - how does one go about arranging someone to undo a

+nephrodesis?

+(pause)

+Oh.
+I see.

+(disappointed)

+Thank you.

 He hangs up, looks up the next number on the same yellow page, dials it.

+Surgery please.

+(pause)

-TOM (CONT'D) Surgery please. (beat) Hello, do you have anyone on staff trained to do a nephrodesis reversal? (beat) No?
+Hello, do you have anyone on staff trained to do a nephrodesis reversal?

+(pause)

+No?
 Okay, thank you.

+(He hangs up, looks up the next number, dials it.)

+Surgery.

+(pause)

-He hangs up, looks up the next number, dials it.
-TOM (CONT'D) Surgery. (beat) Hello, is anyone in your department trained to do a nephrodesis reversal? (beat) A nephrodesis reversal. (beat) Do you know anyone who is? (beat) I see.
+Hello, is anyone in your department trained to do a nephrodesis reversal?

+(pause)

+A nephrodesis reversal.

+Do you know anyone who is?

+I see.
 Thanks anyway.

-He looks back to the yellow pages, momentarily stymied.
-He then flips through, looking up other sections, finally finds what he wants, dials a number.
-TOM (CONT'D) Oh - sorry - I thought this was the number for Total Health Clinic. (beat) But you're still a health clinic? (beat)
+(He looks back to the yellow pages, momentarily stymied.
+He then flips through, looking up other sections, finally finds what he wants, dials a number.)

+Oh - sorry - I thought this was the number for Total Health Clinic. (pause)

+But you're still a health clinic?

-TOM (CONT'D) Okay, do you have anyone on staff trained to do a nephrodesis reversal? (beat) But I've called all the hospitals in the area, and no one's -(beat) Oh.
+Okay, do you have anyone on staff trained to do a nephrodesis reversal? (pause)

+But I've called all the hospitals in the area, and no one's -

+Oh.
 Any idea which state -

-He's been hung up on again.
+(He's been hung up on again.
 He puts the phone down, reaches for his laptop and sets it up.
 He keys in, taking the time one might to establish an internet connection, then, presumably, find a list of out of state hospitals.
-Close-up of laptop screen?
 Half way through dialing the first longer long-distance number, he stops, hangs up, and thinks.
 She's going to know he's making this call.
 He reaches into his laptop case and pulls out his cellphone.
-He redials the number.
+He redials the number.)

+Surgery please.

-Surgery please. (beat) Hello, I'm looking for someone trained to do a nephrodesis reversal. (beat) Oh, really?
-That's great -(beat) An ethics review? (beat) I see -(beat) T see -(beat) Oh.
-You wouldn't even make the application? (beat) I see. (beat) Thank you.
+Hello, I'm looking for someone trained to do a nephrodesis reversal.

+Oh, really?
+That's great -

+An ethics review?

+I see -

+I see -

+Oh.
+You wouldn't even make the application?

+I see.

+Thank you.

-He hangs up, consults his screen, and dials another number.
-Long beat.
+(He hangs up, consults his screen, and dials another number.
+Long pause.
 He presses a number.
-Long beat during which Tom displays annoyance.
+Long pause during which Tom displays annoyance.
 He presses another number.
-Beat.
-He presses yet another number, his irritation increasing.
+Pause.
+He presses yet another number, his irritation increasing.)

-TOM (CONT'D) Yes, I'm calling about a nephrodesis reversal.
+Yes, I'm calling about a nephrodesis reversal.
 If you could call me back as soon as possible, that'd be great.
 Tom Wagner.
-212-3367.